amoradi/me_static_site/content/notes/quality_portfolio.md

 ---

 *This is not financial advice.
-I hold positions in most of the securities mentioned.
+I hold positions in the securities mentioned.
 Do your own research.*